-If the branch site’s WAN connection to a central site becomes unavailable, internal branch users continue to be registered with the Survivable Branch Appliance Registrar and obtain uninterrupted voice service by using the Survivable Branch Appliance connection to the PSTN.
-Branch site users who connect from home or other remote locations will be able to register with a Registrar server at a central site if the WAN link to the branch site is unavailable.
-These users will have full unified communications functionality, with the one exception that inbound calls to the branch site will go to voice mail.
+If the branch site’s WAN connection to a central site becomes unavailable, internal branch users continue to be registered with the Survivable Branch Appliance Registrar and obtain uninterrupted voice service using the Survivable Branch Appliance connection to the PSTN.
+Branch site users connecting from home or other remote locations will be able to register with a Registrar server at a central site in the event the WAN link to the branch site is unavailable.
+These users will have full unified communications functionality with the sole exception that inbound calls to the branch site will go to voice mail.
 When the WAN connection becomes available, full functionality should be restored to branch site users.
 Neither the failover to the Survivable Branch Appliance nor the restoration of service requires the presence of an IT administrator.

 Lync Server supports up to two Survivable Branch Appliance at a branch site.

-The Survivable Branch Appliance is manufactured by original equipment manufacturers in partnership with Microsoft and deployed on their behalf by value-added retailers.
-This deployment should occur only after Lync Server has been deployed at the central site, a WAN connection to the branch site is in place, and branch site users are enabled for Enterprise Voice.
+The Survivable Branch Appliance is manufactured by original equipment manufacturers in partnership with Microsoft and deployed on their behalf by value added retailers.
+This deployment should occur only after Lync Server 2010 has been deployed at the central site, a WAN connection to the branch site is in place, and branch site users are enabled for Enterprise Voice.

 For details about these phases, see Deploying a Survivable Branch Appliance or Server in the Deployment documentation.

 Set up Active Directory Domain Services for the Survivable Branch Appliance

 The technician user account must be a member of RTCUniversalSBATechnicians.
 The Survivable Branch Appliance must belong to the RTCSBAUniversalServices group, which happens automatically when you use Topology Builder.